Hollywell

 Hollywell has a typical household mix, with a lower-than-average median household size

-Family households comprise 74.1% of all households, including 27.7% couples with children, 37.8% couples without children, and 8.1% single parent families.
-Non-family households account for the remaining 25.9%, with lone person households at 23.0% and group households comprising 2.7%.
-The median household size is 2.4 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 74.1% of all households, including 27.7% couples with children, 37.8% couples without children, and 8.1% single parent families.
+Non-family households constitute the remaining 25.9%, with lone person households at 23.0% and group households making up 2.7% of the total.
+The median household size is 2.4 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households